Okay so you want to start day trading!

 For your day trading computer you want your monitors to display crisp, high-quality images, so that you can quickly process the large amount of real-time information on your monitors.

-I’m using Asus 24″ monitors that are connected via HDMI cables.
-They are relatively inexpensive, about $200 each.
+For more than 10 years I used Asus 24″ monitors connected via HDMI cables.
+They are relatively inexpensive, at about $125 each.

 The USB to HDMI Adapters